0

 BEST Things to Do in Chicago in March (From a Local!)

 Searching for what to do in Chicago this March?
-Here are the best things to do in Chicago in March (from a local).
+Here are the best things to do in Chicago in March (from a local) – including the top attractions and best March events.

 March is an interesting month to visit Chicago.
 The end of winter in Chicago is in sight and Chicagoans are looking forward to spring.
 March is usually a popular month to visit Chicago due to spring break and St. Patrick’s Day festivities.